Recker011/Catalog-Proxy/README.md

 # CAT-alog Proxy

-CAT-alog Proxy is a Node.js service and browser dashboard that resolves media and cricket streaming sources into direct, playable URLs.
+CAT-alog Proxy is a Node.js service and browser dashboard that resolves media and sports streaming sources into direct, playable URLs.

 It is composed of:
 - A Node.js HTTP server (see [`src/server.js`](src/server.js))
-- A cricket scraping module (see [`src/cricwatch-scraper.js`](src/cricwatch-scraper.js))
+- A sports scraping module (see [`src/totalsportek-scraper.js`](src/totalsportek-scraper.js))
 - A rich single-page dashboard UI (see [`public/dashboard.html`](public/dashboard.html) and [`public/dashboard.js`](public/dashboard.js))

 ## Features